-- Look at your thermostat—For many of us, we may have set our thermostats months ago and forgot about it, especially when using a smart or programmable thermostat.
-Check your thermostat to see if anything unusual is taking place or if it may need new batteries.
+- Look at your thermostat—For many of us, we may have set our thermostats weeks ago and forgot about it, especially when using a smart or programmable thermostat.
+Check your thermostat to see if anything strange is taking place or if it may need new batteries.
 The location of your thermostat could make a difference, as well.
 If it’s located in a place that’s usually hotter than the rest of your space, such as in direct sunlight or close to another heat source, it could be falsely assuming your home reached the desired temperature.

 While you can review these issues yourself, if issues still persist after these checks, it might be time to call in the professionals.
 When your furnace is consistently turning off, it can end up forcing unnecessary work and stress on your system that could lead to more pricey repairs or even a replacement.